ferdypruis/gauge-template-go/README.md

 # Installing Go language runner plugin
-If you try to install the Go language runner plugin on a recent version of Go, Gauge exists with the following error;
+If you try to install the Go language runner plugin on a recent version of Go, Gauge exits with the following error;

     root@356636ffd58b:/go# gauge install go
     .......................